Pittsburgh's Charles Anderson Bridge to remain closed … but repairs are in the fast lane

 That to-do list, called the Transportation Implementation Plan, gets amended every month by the SPC’s Transportation Technical Committee, a group of planners and engineers who know how to get projects out the door.

-At its regular meeting last week, the committee moved the Charles Anderson Bridge up the priority list, and allotted money to it.
+At its regular meeting last week, the committee moved the Charles Anderson Bridge up the priority list, and allotted $25 million in 2024 to its construction.

 Waple said that happened when PennDOT alerted the committee that it could move funds from the state’s Bridge Investment Fund, powered with money from the federal infrastructure bill.
 He said PennDOT took that step thanks to advocacy from the mayor’s office.